On the Control of Fork-Join Networks: Concluding Remarks

-The complicated case is when heavy-traffic queues are added to the network after the ``join'' servers.
+The complicated case is when there are heavy-traffic queues after the shared servers.
 Then, it is not clear either what the proposed policy should be or how to prove an asymptotic optimality result.
-An excellent topic for future research is to build on the heavy traffic methodology in this paper to develop control policies for the broader class of fork-join networks with heterogeneous customer populations described in \citet{ngu94}, and analyzed in that same paper under the assumption that all servers process jobs in a FCFS manner.
+An excellent topic for future research is to develop control policies for the broader class of fork-join networks with heterogeneous customer populations described in \citet{ngu94}.
+More specifically, that paper assumes FCFS scheduling, but we believe other control policies can lead to better performance.